 Kurt Lewin’s Freeze Phases is one of those models that every change agent and Project Manager should be aware of.

-This was a question addressed by one of the twentieth century’s leading thinkers in workplace psychology; Kurt Lewin.
-Among his many contributions to our understanding of organisational life is a three-part model of change.
+Among Kurt Lewin’s many contributions to our understanding of organizational life is a three-part model of change.
 It has come to be known as the Freeze Phases model.

 Before we can start to change, we need to overcome these restraining forces.
 Only then can the driving forces can start to take hold.

-Lewin therefore identified the first phase of change as unfreezing established patterns and structures.
-We do this by challenging current attitudes and beliefs – even values – and offering alternatives.
-As a result, people to start to relax from their restraining forces, ready for change.
-This is not a trivial step.
+Unfreezing established patterns and structures.
+We challenge current attitudes and beliefs – even values – and offer alternatives.
+As a result, people start to relax from their restraining forces, ready for change.
+This is not trivial.
 Resistance can be powerful, and people may express their resistance in a less that respectful manner.

-Whilst Lewin’s work is rarely read, Bridges’ books have been influential in the last 30 years.
-They are excellent, and give readers practical advice on how to support people through each stage of their transition.
+Whilst Lewin’s work is rarely read, Bridges’ books have been reprinted for the last 40 years.

-The freeze phases model is immensely valuable.
-Because it focuses us on how to move people through change, it complements nicely Scott and Jaffe’s model of how people respond to imposed change.
-Furthermore, it has the two principal merits of a good model:
+It focuses us on how to move people through change, and has the two principal merits of a good model.
+It is:

 Dr Mike Clayton is one of the most successful and in-demand project management trainers in the UK.
 He is author of 14 best-selling books, including four about project management.
 He is also a prolific blogger and contributor to ProjectManager.com and Project, the journal of the Association for Project Management.
 Between 1990 and 2002, Mike was a successful project manager, leading large project teams and delivering complex projects.
 In 2016, Mike launched OnlinePMCourses.